 - Pacific Loons

 - American Pipit

-There are three islands near Chesterfield Inlet that are the nesting areas for waterfowl.
-These areas are popular for egg hunting each June.
-July finds these islands alive with new life as the chicks hatch.
-A few weeks later the birds begin the migration south.
+There are three islands near Chesterfield Inlet that are nesting areas for waterfowl.
+These areas are popular for egg hunting June.
+In July, finds these islands alive with new life as chicks hatch.
+Late fall, birds begin migration south.

 The Eco-boat trip (canoe or kayak) takes place during ice free season, July, or September along Chesterfield Inlet coast.
 Trekkers, adventurers, or visitors can view nature in distance i.e., plant life or berries on tundra, or along coast of Chesterfield Inlet were saltwater mixed ecosystem of natural freshwater channel north of Chester, and Baker Lake south.
 The river Stream of Thelon, and Karzan Heritage River run along coastal areas that blend seawater due to occurring in a natural environment, and low, or high tide coastal areas.
 Trekkers or adventurers often kayak, or canoe Chester to Baker Lake, Rankin Inlet, Repulse Bay, or day trip.
 Venture takes about a week to arrive to its destination, weather permitting.